SelvinTo/CompChem-Resources/Submission to SCS Lop Cluster/README.md

      Congrats!
 You are now ready to run gaussian job files (.gjf) <br><br>
      **d.** In the command line, type *submit-g16 -n 16 -q [clustername] [filepath]* and press enter<br>
      - This command tells the computer to submit a guassian16 calculation with 16 cores to this processor, and the job file is found at this location <br>
-     - More information about the clustername can be found in the Cluster Queue Section; the filepath is the location of the file on your cluster directory. <br>
+     - More information about the clustername can be found in the **Cluster Queue Section**; the filepath is the location of the file on your cluster directory. <br>
        <img src="Screenshot 2024-07-22 113722.png" width="90%"/> <br>

      To see if the job was submitted successfully, type *ls*.
 You should now see .log files for each job ran.
-You can repeat the command line for each .gjf file you wish to submit a job for.
+You can repeat the command line for each .gjf file you wish to submit a job for. <br><br>
  Hint: you can press the up arrow on the keyboard to load the code you entered previously, which you can edit with the arrow keys/backspace.
-This makes it easier than typing the same line every time 😊    <br>
+This makes it easier than typing the same line every time 😊 You can also type ‘pwd’ and press enter to see the pathway directory you are currently in    <br><br>

       **e.** Congrats!
 You have submitted gaussian job files on the cluster! <br>
    - To view the status of each job, type *qstat* and press enter <br>
    - To view how much computing time you are using, type *qquota* and press enter <br>
-4. **Step 4**: Exiting the Cluster <br>
+5. **Step 4**: Exiting the Cluster <br>
       **a.** Type *exit* and press enter to disconnect from the cluster before closing the terminal

 </details>